microsoft/vscode-docs/docs/setup/enterprise.md

 * `start` - only check for updates when VS Code starts, automatic checking for updates is disabled
 * `default` - automatic checking for updates is enabled and runs in the background periodically

-You can control the `update.mode` setting by using [group policies on Windows](#group-policy-on-windows).
+You can control the `update.mode` setting by using [device management](#device-management).
 Use the `UpdateMode` VS Code policy, which overrides the `update.mode` setting.
 The value of this policy is a string that contains the update mode.

 ## Device management